From Realtà Mapei n° 36 - 1/18/2023

 The 2020-21 hockey season saw the Quebec Major Junior Hockey League’s Gatineau Olympiques playing almost no games on home ice and experiencing one hiccup after another.
-Thankfully, the team was able to start the 2021-22 season fresh, in a brand-spanking-new arena with state-of-the-art amenities and training facilities – all under one roof.
+Thankfully, the team was able to start the 2021-22 season fresh with Slush Puppie Centre, a brand-spanking-new arena with state-of-the-art amenities and training facilities – all under one roof.

 The 220,000-square-foot (20 439-m²) Slush Puppie Centre has a sizable footprint.
 It features four full-sized ice surfaces (three for community use, figure skating and pickup leagues; the fourth, an amphitheater with VIP booths and a 4,000-seating capacity for the Olympiques).